MicrochipTech/AzureDemo_WFI32E01/WFI32_IoT_Central_SAS.md

 9. After the `BUILD SUCCESSFUL` message appears in the Output window, the application HEX file will be programmed onto the development board.
 Once programming has finished, the board will automatically reset and start running its application code.
 The Mass Storage Device will reinitialize and take on the name of `WFI32-IOT`

+10. Once the `WFI32-IOT` Mass Storage Device appears on the Desktop or in a File Explorer window, open the drive and confirm that the `CLOUD.CFG` file exists.
+Open the file and confirm that the contents contain the following structure fields:

+        {
+	        "ID_SCOPE":	"0ne008AC844",
+	        "REGISTRATION_ID":	"PIC32MZW1",
+	        "PRIMARY_KEY":	"mujHRQMx8dUsZETtlWxSonGZ24++L69c8KjIvZDT+5M="
+        }

+    If the structure contains different fields, copy the `CLOUD.CFG` file from this [folder](./WFI32-IOT%20MSD/) and overwrite the file in the `WFI32-IOT` MSD (or just copy and paste the above and save changes).

-10. Quit the MPLAB X IDE by selecting `MPLAB X IDE` &gt; `Quit MPLAB X IDE` from the main toolbar.
+11. Quit the MPLAB X IDE by selecting `MPLAB X IDE` &gt; `Quit MPLAB X IDE` from the main toolbar.
 Please confirm the application has actually been closed before proceeding

-11. Set up a Command Line Interface (CLI) to the board - choose one of the following based on the development board being used:
+12. Set up a Command Line Interface (CLI) to the board - choose one of the following based on the development board being used:

 - If using the [PIC32 WFI32E Curiosity](https://www.microchip.com/en-us/development-tool/EV12F11A) board, a [USB-to-UART converter](https://www.newark.com/c/cable-wire-cable-assemblies/cable-assemblies/usb-adapter-cables?conversion-type=usb-to-uart-converter) needs to be connected to the U1RX & U1TX pins of the GPIO Header (J207).
 Next, set the jumper on `J302` so that the `VBUS` pins are shorted.
 Then, disconnect the USB cable from the `USB DEBUG` port and connect it to the other USB port labeled `USB POWER` port.
 Open a serial terminal (e.g. PuTTY, TeraTerm, etc.) and connect to the COM port corresponding to the USB-to-UART converter at `115200 baud`.
 Press the `MCLR` button on the board.